SBW-lund/SBW-lund.github.io/_speakers/Paul_Franks.md

 ---
 name: "Paul Franks"
-role: "Invited speaker"
+role: "Lund University"
 title: "Combining multidimensional, individual level data to predict person-specific blood glucose responses to meals"
-image: "assets/img/speakers/user.jpg"
+image: "assets/img/speakers/paul_franks.png"
 social:
   - url:
     #fill in ORCID URL.
 Leave blank if you do not have ORCID.
     icon: ai ai-orcid
   - url:
     #fill in twitter URL.
 Leave blank if you do not have twitter.
     icon: fab fa-twitter
   - url:
     #fill in linkedin URL.
 Leave blank if you do not have linkedin.
     icon: fab fa-linkedin-in
   - url:
     #fill in LU research portal link: You must have one of these.
 Otherwise, leave blank.
     icon: fas fa-user-circle
 ---